 A Privacy Analysis of the Six Proposals for San Francisco Municipal Broadband

 By now, Google has been awarded the contract to work with Earthlink in providing wireless access in San Francisco.
 But this analysis of the folks vying to provide the service is worth reading.

 The Spyware – Click-Fraud Connection — and Yahoo’s Role Revisited

 Ben Edelman has had a hand in some of the most interesting research involving search engines and spyware over the past few years, on topics such as censorship in China, Saudi Arabia, France, and Germany, and more recently on spyware issues.
 If you pay for ads on a search engine, this is an article that you should check out.

 A Frank Interview with Gary Flake

 Some nice discussion here.
 Gary Flake answered a good number of questions about how MSN works, and what he likes and dislikes about the search service.
-I’d really like to see a part two.
+I’d like to see part two.